Beetle management from past to present

 - Solid-walled houses with lower light intensity

-I often like to compare the changes in the broiler industry’s husbandry practices and how it affects the darkling beetle populations to Quality Deer Management.
+Often, changes in the broiler industry's husbandry practices and how they affect the darkling beetle populations can be compared to quality deer management.
 When managing property for a healthy whitetail deer population, one often has other species (such as the wild turkey) proliferate along with the deer.
 That is because most all of the management strategies that benefit the whitetail deer are also good for the wild turkey.
 That is also the case with the industry’s best management practices for optimal broiler growth and performance.
 Those practices are exceedingly beneficial for optimal litter beetle growth and performance.

-So what are some things we can do to improve our probability of success in our darkling beetle control efforts?
-Some effective strategies are listed below:
+What are things we can do to improve our probability of success in our darkling beetle control efforts?
+These are some effective strategies:

 - Partner with a reputable custom applicator.